 Home to the Lake Superior Zoo and some great trail hiking, the Fairmount neighborhood is located conveniently close to I-35, yet provides access to nature just steps away.
 Considered by some as part of West Duluth.

 Fond du Lac

-Anchored by the Hartley Nature Center, a sustainable educational center owned by the City of Duluth; vast Hartley Park; and a number of hiking and ski trails; Hunters Park is a great neighborhood for the outdoor enthusiast.
+Anchored by the Hartley Nature Center, a sustainable educational center owned by the City of Duluth; vast Hartley Park; and numerous hiking and ski trails, Hunters Park is a great neighborhood for the outdoor enthusiast.
 Heavily tree-lined streets define this neighborhood and add to its natural quality.

-Besides for the North Shore, Lakeside and Lester Park is one of Duluth’s easternmost neighborhoods.
+Besides the North Shore, Lakeside and Lester Park is one of Duluth’s easternmost neighborhoods.
 Spreading from Skyline Parkway on the north to the Lake Superior shore on the south, Lakeside/Lester Park offers a unique variety of housing, from stately mansions along the lake to more affordable family housing inland.
-Recreational opportunities abound, from the numerous mixed-use trails in Lester Park, to some of the best bird-watching opportunities in the country at the Hawk Ridge Nature Preserve.
-Many service and retail options located throughout Lakeside/Lester Park.
+Recreational opportunities abound, from the numerous mixed-use trails in Lester Park to some of the best bird-watching opportunities in the country at the Hawk Ridge Nature Preserve.
+Many services and retail options are located throughout Lakeside/Lester Park.
 Home to the newly constructed Lester Park Elementary School.